Academic Catalog

 CHEM 34200 Inorganic Chemistry (LA)

-This course provides chemistry, biochemistry and other interested science majors with an understanding of the field of inorganic chemistry and as a foundation for advanced work in inorganic chemistry, materials science, biochemistry, and related subjects.
+This course provides chemistry, biochemistry and other interested science majors with an understanding of the field of inorganic chemistry and also provides a foundation for advanced work in inorganic chemistry, materials science, biochemistry, and related subjects.
 The major topics are atomic structure, simple bonding theory, symmetry and group theory, acid-base chemistry, the crystalline solid state, coordination chemistry and organometallic chemistry.
 Three hours of lecture per week.
-Prerequisites: CHEM 23200 and CHEM 23300; Math placement in group 2 or higher, math placement assessment score of 54 or greater.
+Prerequisites: CHEM 23200 and CHEM 23300.
 (F,Y)

 3 Credits